 Some major life events, such as getting married or remarrying, actually revoke the Will you had in place beforehand.
 As such, you will need to make a new Will once you are married.
 If you do not, it will be treated as if you did not have a Will, meaning the intestacy rules will automatically apply to your estate.

 As outlined in our blog about deathbed marriages, cohabiting couples are not afforded the rights that are extended to married couples.
-Therefore, should you have entered into a long-term relationship since you made your Will, but have not married or entered into civil partnership, you may want to consider making provision for your partner in your Will.
+Therefore, should you have entered into a long-term relationship since you made your Will but have not married or entered into a civil partnership, you may want to consider making provision for your partner in your Will.